alaincaron/ts-fluent-iterators/docs/iterators/promise_iterator.md

 # Class: PromiseIterator <**A**>

-Represents an async fluent iterator yielding values of type `A`
+Represents a sync fluent iterator yielding values of type `Promise<A>`

 Definition:
 ```typescript